NICTA/MLSS/README.md

 * scipy
 * ipython[all]

-And optionally for the clustering lab:
+The above can all be checked using the `Dependency checker.ipynb` script in this repo.
+Optionally for the clustering lab:
 * lda (may require you to also pull down pbr)
 * Pillow